-9The night-time imaging capacity in the VIIRS-DNB is an advance over its predecessor - the Defense Meteorological Program Operational Line-Scan System (DMSP-OLS) - in radiometric accuracy, spatial resolution and geometric quality (Hu and Yao, 2021).
-Many existing studies use night-lights data from the DMSP-OLS (including papers cited in the literature review in Section 1), but this data series ceased after 2013.
+10The night-time imaging capacity in the VIIRS-DNB is an advance over its predecessor - the Defense Meteorological Program Operational Line-Scan System (DMSP-OLS) - in radiometric accuracy, spatial resolution and geometric quality (Hu and Yao, 2022). (https://eogdata.mines.edu/products/vnl/#reference) Many existing studies use night-lights data from the DMSP-OLS (including papers cited in the literature review in Section 1), but this data series ceased after 2013.

-10See Mills et al. (2013) for technical details.
+11See Mills et al. (2013) for technical details.

-11Figure 4 in the IMF working paper version of Hu and Yao (2021) shows that while the DMSP-OLS night lights intensity is increasing in country real GDP per capita, the slope of this relationship tapers off in the top range of the latter variable.
-In contrast, the relationship between the VIIRS-DNB night lights and real GDP
+12Figure 4 in the IMF working paper version of Hu and Yao (2022) shows that while the DMSP-OLS night lights intensity is increasing in country real GDP per capita, the slope of this relationship tapers off in the top range of the latter variable.
+In contrast, the relationship between the VIIRS-DNB night lights and real GDP per capita is distinctly linear.
+Relatedly, Bluhm and Krause (2022) show that top-coded night lights from DMSP-OLS understate the extent of economic activity in the biggest urban areas.